 Foremarke School is the partner school of Foremarke Hall, Repton’s Preparatory School in the United Kingdom.
-Foremarke Hall is a very well-respected British prep school that succeeds both academically and in terms of developing the person.
+Foremarke Hall is a very well-respected British prep school that succeeds both academically and in terms of developing the ‘whole child’.

-The school opened in 2013 and has grown organically with Year 6 opening in the 2016-17 academic year.
-The school has recently confirmed its plans to expand to Year 9 from September 2018 over the next three academic year - starting with Year 7 in 2018-19 - in order to enable families considering private education in the UK post common-entrance, for their children to complete this period in Dubai.
+The school opened in 2013 and has grown organically, year on year, with Year 8 having opened in the 2018-2019 academic year.
+This will enable families considering private education in the UK post common-entrance, with their children able to complete this early period in Dubai.

-The teacher to pupil ratio is currently 1:10 in both the Foundation School and the Prep School.
-Class sizes have a maximum of 20 pupils (an increase from 16 in previous years) and all classes in Foundation have a full time teaching assistant.
-All 64 teachers are UK qualified, and many have UK Prep School experience.
-There are a total of 18 teaching assistants.
+The teacher to pupil ratio is currently 1:8 in across the school.
+Class sizes have a maximum of 20 pupils and all classes in Foundation Stage (Nursery) have a full time Teaching Assistant.
+All 51 teachers are UK qualified, and many have UK Prep School experience.
+There are a total of 17 teaching assistants.

-"At Foremarke we have an uncomplicated and straightforward ideal.
+"At Foremarke, we have an uncomplicated and straightforward ideal.
 Inspiring excellence, nurturing respect.
 This reflects the importance we place on the development of the whole child."
+Headmistress, Mrs Zoe Woolley

-The school says it does not sacrifice the breadth of teaching in its focus on the 3Rs however.
-The school also has a focus on the arts with instrumental music as part of its core teaching time.
+Despite a quite traditional academic focus, the school says it does not sacrifice the breadth of curriculum.
+There is a focus on the arts, with instrumental music as part of core teaching time.
 All children are taught an instrument, including violin and keyboard.
-In addition, extra curricular Sports, Music and Drama are offered, while some additional academic studies are offered before lessons start in the morning.
+In addition, extra-curricular Sports, Music and Drama are offered, while some additional academic studies are offered before lessons start in the morning.
 French is taught as part of the curriculum.

 Foremarke School also places emphasis on physical activity with three hours of physical education scheduled into each week by Year 3.